Divorce and Refinancing a House in Texas

 • Approval Likelihood: Higher scores increase the chances of loan approval.

-• Favorable Terms: Good credit can result in lower interest rates, cutting overall costs.
+• Favorable Terms: Good credit can lower interest rates, cutting overall costs.

 • Streamlined Underwriting: Simplifies the underwriting process, easing eligibility challenges.